fdeblasio/pokeemerald-expansion/README.md

 - Huntail:
     - Holding a Deep Sea Tooth multiplies its Attack by 1.5
     - Atk: 104->114
+    - Learns Waterfall by level up

 - Gorebyss:
     - Holding a Deep Sea Scale multiplies its Defense by 1.5
     - Atk: 84->94
+    - Learns Waterfall by level up
     - Learns Leech Life by TM

 - Relicanth: